ces9960/Portfolio-2024/README.md

 ## Project 1: Motion Input Parser

-This project is an example C# implementation of how a hypothetical 2D fighting game may parse sequences of directional inputs.
+This project is a test of a C# algorithm for parsing sequences of 8-way directional inputs, as is common in 2D fighting games.
 In most 2D fighting games, special moves are typically performed with motion inputs, which are a series of directional inputs followed by a button press.
 Because this input parser is intended to be implemented in a 2D fighting game, the following assumptions are made based on standard 2D fighting game mechanics:

-1. The game runs at 60 frames per second
+1. The game runs at 60 frames per second.
-2. Inputs are polled once per frame
+2. Inputs are polled once per frame.
-3. On any given frame, the directional input can be neutral or any of 8 directions (4 cardinals, 4 diagonals)
+3. On any given frame, the directional input can be neutral or any of 8 directions (4 cardinals, 4 diagonals).

 In order to meet the requirements for use in a 2D fighting game, this input parser was made with the following requirements:

 1. The parser must be able to support an arbitrary number of motion inputs, so that there is no hard limit on the number of special moves that a character may have.
 2. Sequences must be ordered by priority such that certain motion inputs are prioritized over others in the event that a sequence of inputs can be interpreted as multiple valid motion inputs.
-3. The parser must be able to support arbitrarily complex motion inputs, meaning that there is no limit on the number of directions that a single motion input can contain
+3. The parser must be able to support arbitrarily complex motion inputs, meaning that there is no limit on the number of directions that a single motion input can contain.
-4. Each motion input's complexity must be completely independent from all other motion inputs' complexity
+4. Each motion input's complexity must be completely independent from all other motion inputs' complexity.
-5. To provide a degree of leniency instead of demanding frame-perfect inputs, the parser must have a buffer that allows for multiple frames to elapse between each directional input in a motion input
+5. To provide a degree of leniency instead of demanding frame-perfect inputs, the parser must have a buffer that allows for multiple frames to elapse between each directional input in a motion input.
-6. Motion inputs must be represented using numpad notation (a system for representing directional inputs as numbers), which is the de facto standard for representing directional inputs in 2D fighting games
+6. Motion inputs must be represented using numpad notation (a system for representing directional inputs as numbers), which is the de facto standard for representing directional inputs in 2D fighting games.
+In a real-world implementation of this algorithm, the input reader would convert directional inputs to the equivalent in numpad notation, so this algorithm represents directional inputs as integers from 1 to 9.

 Image: A diagram depicting numpad notation
 ![numpad notation diagram](./media/numpad_explanation.png)